 Central humidifiers, meanwhile, are impractical for their size.
 These systems are whole-home humidifiers.
 They are typically worked into the rest of the home’s HVAC system and use the home’s ductwork to distribute moisture.

 That leaves us with ultrasonic and evaporative humidifiers.
 Here’s what you need to know about these two humidifier types;

 - Ultrasonic humidifiers: Ultrasonic humidifiers work by producing a sound vibration that helps break down water particles into fine moisture.
 The process produces the finest mist of any humidifier.
 It’s also an extremely efficient process.
-They are filter-free, very quiet, and come with all the bells and whistles of a modern humidifier.
+These humidifiers are filter-free, very quiet, and come with all the bells and whistles of a modern humidifier.

 - Evaporative humidifiers: Evaporative humidifiers are filter humidifiers.
 They depend on a wick (which doubles up as a filter) to draw up water from the tank.
 Air from outside the humidifier is then forced through the soaked wick filter, which breaks down the water particles into microscopic moisture particles.

 How Do you know that your bedroom Needs a Humidifier?